Skip to content

 Who is in your PBL group?

-Our PBL groups are facilitated by experienced clinicians with a passion for education, who will facilitate and guide your learning while also providing pastoral care and support.
+Our PBL groups are facilitated by experienced clinicians with a passion for education, who will guide your learning.
 You will benefit from their experience in hospitals and GP surgeries, as they provide real-life clinical context for the situations you discuss as a group, while also helping you to learn professional values and behaviours.

-Your PBL facilitator also delivers your clinical and communication skills sessions, as well as acting as your main pastoral contact, ensuring you settle into life as a medical student while progressing through the programme.
+Your PBL facilitator acts as your main pastoral contact, ensuring you settle into life as a medical student while progressing through the programme.
+A clinician tutor will also deliver your clinical and communication skills in small group sessions.

-You will work very closely with your PBL group and clinical tutor, tackling different learning points, discussing issues, sharing knowledge and developing an understanding of key concepts together.
-Your group will spend a lot of time together, which is a great way to develop team-working skills and make new friends.
+You will work closely with your PBL group and clinician tutor, tackling different learning points, discussing key issues, sharing knowledge and building a strong understanding of key concepts together.
+Spending significant time together will help you develop teamwork skills while also building new friendships.

 Students in a problem based learning session